 VAT and Taxation

-Tax Declaration for Self-Employed Switzerland: Procedures and Optimization 2025
+Tax Declaration for Self-Employed Switzerland 2026: Procedures and Optimization

 TaxesDeclarationSelf-employedOptimization

 As a self-employed person in Switzerland, your tax return is more complex than that of a salaried employee.
 You must declare your business income, but also manage your provisional installments, maximize your deductions and anticipate your tax burden.
-This guide details each step to fill out your declaration correctly and pay the right amount of taxes.
+This guide details each step to fill out your declaration correctly and pay the right amount of taxes — with canton-by-canton figures, a concrete worked example and a complete deductions checklist.

 Income to Declare